jian0084/mad9022-w19/docs/modules/week6/ios.md

 />

 Every time a new developer certificate is created or a device is added to our Apple account then an account administrator (Steve) has to create a new updated provisioning certificate.

-## Certificates

-You will need to create a signed certificate that will create a connection between your Apple Developer account, our College account, and your MacBook Pro with your copy of XCode.

 ## Provisioning Profiles